leonardomingotti-academic/academic-java-oop-project/README.md

 * Calling the correct methods on the `Cart` or `repo`.
 * Printing the results (like the menu or the final receipt) to the console.

+### 5. `MainFrame.java` (The UI of the Application)

+This class provides a graphical user interface (GUI) using Java Swing, serving as a graphical replacement for the `cli.Main.java` (the console application).
+It is responsible for all visual layout and user interaction.

+Following the "Separation of Concerns" principle, this class is purely responsible for the "View" (the UI layout).
+It does not contain any business logic (like cart calculations or tax logic), which remains in the service and model classes.

+Its primary responsibilities are:
+* Building the main window (`JFrame`) and arranging the major UI panels using `BorderLayout`.
+* Displaying the item categories (e.g., "Drinks") in the left panel.
+* Displaying the list of available menu items (`JList`) in the center panel.
+* Providing controls (`JSpinner`, `JButton`) for the user to select an item and quantity.
+* Showing the current cart contents in a `JTable` (right panel).
+* Displaying the `subtotal`, `tax`, and `total` in the bottom bar.

 ## How to Build and Run

 This project is built using Apache Maven.